NeelamRanjan/LocalDevEnv/README.md

 ```
 docker compose up -d
 ```
-check the Docker desktop to check if the container is running.
+check the Docker Desktop to check if the container is running.
 ### Open localhost:8888 on your browser where you can see the Jupyter notebook is running.
-* Here you can run any Glue Job locally.
+* Here you can create and run any AWS Glue job locally.